TensAIR: Real-Time Training of Neural Networks from Data-streams: Background

-Over the last years, ANN models have grown in size and complexity.
+\textbf{Distributed Artificial Neural Networks.~} Over the last years, ANN models have substantially grown in size and complexity.
 Consequently, the usage of traditional centralized architectures has become unfeasible when training complex models due to the high amount of time they spend until convergence \cite{sergeev2018horovod}.
 Researchers have been studying how to distribute ANN training to mitigate this.
 Distributed ANNs reduce the time it takes to train a complex ANN model by distributing its computation across multiple compute nodes.
-This distribution can follow different parallelization methods, system architectures, and synchronization settings \cite{mayer2020scalable}.
+This distribution can follow different parallelization methods, system architectures, and synchronisation settings \cite{mayer2020scalable}.